se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 This [article](https://medium.freecodecamp.org/best-practices-for-a-clean-and-performant-angular-application-288e7b39eb6f) provides a comprehensive list of best tooling services offered by Angular.

-### Benefit 2: Angular Allows Cross-platform Development.
+### Benefit 2: Angular Allows Cross-platform Development

 Using the modern versions of Angular, developers can build applications that live on the web, mobile, or the desktop.